I watched a few movies

-I grew up in a strict Chennai household that banned movies except for a select few.
-My dad had an unshakeable stance - movies promote bad stuff - which makes sense given popular movies at the time normalised stalking women, and drugs and thugs.
-But this rule at home meant that when cinema-related debates like Vijay vs. Surya popped up in my classroom, I had to think on my feet.
+I grew up in a household that banned movies except for a select few.
+This rule at home meant that when cinema-related debates like Vijay vs. Surya popped up in my classroom, I had to think on my feet.
 I would take Vijay’s side “because he dances well.”
 Had I ever watched him dance?
 No.

 15 years later, I still haven’t caught up and everyone around me is painfully aware of it.
 My friends make me watch classics with them and listen to their Rajini playlists.